Schweiggeria

 Schweiggeria is a genus of flowering plants in the violet family Violaceae, with one or two species, found in eastern Brazil.

 Description

 Shrubs, with oblanceolate (wider near tip) leaves.
-White flowers strongly zygomorphic (bilaterally symmetrical), rarely solitary, in axillary fascicles, with caducous corolla with the bottom petal longer than the others and clawed with a spur that is well exserted.
-The stamens have free filaments, with the lowest two being calcarate (spurred) and possessing a large dorsal connective appendage that is entire and oblong-ovate.
+White flowers are strongly zygomorphic (bilaterally symmetrical), rarely solitary, in axillary fascicles, with caducous corolla with the bottom petal longer than the others and clawed with a well exserted spur.
+The stamens have free filaments, with the two lowest being calcarate (spurred).They also possess a large dorsal connective appendage that is entire and oblong-ovate.
 In the gynoecium, the style is rostellate (beaked) or lobed.
-The fruit is a thick-walled capsule with 3 obovoid seeds per carpel.
+The fruit is a thick-walled capsule with three obovoid seeds per carpel.

 Taxonomy

 The genus Schweiggeria was first described by Sprengel, with the single species Schweiggeria fruticosa, placing it in the family Ionidia, named for the genus Ionidium in 1821.
 In 1846, Lindley classified both Schweiggeria and Ionidium in Violaceae, within the Violales, although Bentham and Hooker (1862) called the family Violarieae.